Why buy a new-build property?

 Some developers will offer below the market value, so you should always have your own valuations done by local estate agents before agreeing to anything.

-Find out more: our guide will help you answer the question, how much is my house worth?
+- Find out more: how much is my house worth?

 If you're buying a flat, it's normal for it to be sold on a leasehold basis - meaning that you own the dwelling but not the land it stands on.

 However, in recent years, increasing numbers of new-build houses are also being sold as leaseholds.